dcangulo/davidangulo.xyz/_posts/2019-05-11-add-an-element-to-array-in-javascript.md

 ---
 categories: ['General Programming']
 tags: ['JavaScript']
+title: 'Add an element to array in JavaScript'
 ---
 The following snippets allows you to add an element to array in JavaScript.